create3000/x_ite/docs/index.md

 ### timings

 A Boolean value (`true` or `false`) to indicate whether the browser timings bubble should be displayed if the context menu option is enabled.
-The default value for the timings attribute is true.
+The default value for the timings attribute is `true`.
 This attribute changes the facility whether browsers timings can be displayed, if browser timings are really displayed is in the hand of the user if he toggles the context menu option to true.
 {: .notice}

 ### url